U.S. News Rankings

 |School type||public, coed college|

-When applying to Fort Lewis College, it's important to note the application deadline is August 1.
+When applying to Fort Lewis College, it's important to note the application deadline is August 1, and the early action deadline is January 15.
 The application fee at Fort Lewis College is $40.
-It is selective, with an acceptance rate of 89.8 percent.
+It is selective, with an acceptance rate of 87.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.